srobo/runbook/docs/competition/team-support/helpdesk.md

 #### Swapping out kit

 After determining that a piece of kit is most likely faulty it must be swapped with a working spare.
 Helpdesk has a supply of spare kit.
 To swap a piece of kit please fill in a [Kit Swap Form](https://docs.google.com/document/d/1X4ewwhkTFKfCzQjlIUS-90ZhcFHzashRhz_kXnUlxjE/edit?usp=sharing) and follow the instructions on there.

 Since there is a limited quantity of spare kit, all attempts must be made to verify that the issue being observed is not caused by something else.
+However, since issues may prevent a team from testing or competing, we should avoid debugging our own kit where possible, instead replacing a component and debugging it later.

 ### Swapping out batteries